Temporary Orders In Divorce

 Experienced Lawyer Helping You With Temporary Orders

-As an experienced California family law attorney, Jennifer M. Sullivan has nearly 25 years of experience guiding clients through challenging divorce actions.
+As an experienced California family law attorney, Jennifer M. Sullivan has more than 25 years of experience guiding clients through challenging divorce actions.
 Based on your current financial or child care circumstances, she can help you understand your legal rights and options regarding temporary orders.
 These temporary orders can be reached by the agreement of both parties or by going to court and getting a judge’s order.
-To discuss your situation in greater detail, do not hesitate to contact the Law Office of Jennifer M. Sullivan.
+To discuss your situation in greater detail, do not hesitate to contact the Law and Mediation Office of Jennifer M. Sullivan.

 Contact The Firm